-Under no circumstances will I, nor will Stalham Academy, accept responsibility such experiments following a couple of lesson observations without training, any deep understanding of it application, nor, indeed, its aims.
+Under no circumstances will I, nor will Stalham Academy, accept responsibility such experiments following a couple of lesson observations without training, any deep understanding of its application, nor, indeed, its aims.

-We therefore strongly urge past and future visitors to not to write off Cooperative Learning with the comment “I tried it out at my school and it didn’t work” but to contact me to open a constructive dialogue.
+We therefore strongly urge past and future visitors to contact me to open a constructive dialogue about your needs.

 * * *